Polygon

 What is staking?

-In a Proof-of-Stake blockchain such as Polygon, staking consists of locking native tokens to earn the right to secure a chain, and earn a yield while doing so.
+In a Proof-of-Stake blockchain such as Polygon, staking consists of locking native tokens to earn the right to secure a chain, and to be rewarded while doing so

-With MATIC staking, users lock MATIC to fund a validator, which helps secure the chain by proposing new blocks and attesting other validators’ blocks, earning a yield in the process.
+With MATIC staking, users lock MATIC to fund a validator, which helps secure the chain by proposing new blocks and attesting other validators’ blocks, gaining a reward in the process.

 Why should you stake your assets?

-Staking generates the safest and most predictable yields in the crypto space.
-It is the most natural yield feature in crypto as the value originates from the blockchain’s native currency inflation, which is forecastable.
+Staking generates one of the safest and most predictable ways to get rewarded in the crypto space.
+It is the most natural reward feature in crypto as the value originates from the blockchain native currency inflation and a share of transaction fees.

 You can stake your MATIC as well as other (d)PoS cryptocurrencies to: